 Part 2 – Preparation, Training & Response will include:

 - Incident command system

 - Public Outreach During Emergencies

 - Cyber Security

 Tom Vane – Alderwood Water & Wastewater District

 Sarah Lingley. – HDR Engineers

 Seth McIntosh – City of Spokane

 Jeff Lundt P.E. – King County WTD

-Cost is $25 for WIWSA members, $80 for AWWA, WEF & PNCWA members and $105 for non-members.
-If you, or your utility are WIWSA, AWWA, WEF or PNCWA members you qualify for the member rates.
-Lunch and refreshments are included. $20 surcharge for registering after Monday April 8th.
-Registration closes Friday April 12th.
+Cost for each session is $60 for AWWA & WEF members and $120 for non-members.
+If you or your utility are AWWA, WEF or PNCWA members you qualify for member rates.

 Cancellation Policy – If a registrant is unable to attend the workshop and a substitute within the organization can attend, please contact Jeff Lundt at email@example.com to update the information.
 If unable to attend or send a substitute contact the above at least one week before the workshop for a refund (minus a $10 processing fee).
 Refunds after that time will not be given.